oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

 # `Intel® Neural Compressor TensorFlow* Getting Started*` Sample

-The  `Intel® Neural Compressor TensorFlow* Getting Started*` Sample demonstrates using the Intel® Neural Compressor, which is part of the Intel® AI Tools with the with Intel® Optimizations for TensorFlow* to speed up inference by simplifying the process of converting the FP32 model to INT8/BF16.
+This sample demonstrates using the Intel® Neural Compressor, which is part of the Intel® AI Tools with the with Intel® Optimizations for TensorFlow* to speed up inference by simplifying the process of converting the FP32 model to INT8/BF16.

 | Property                 | Description
 |:---                      |:---